Tag: sex-offenders

 It has been confirmed by MySpace that there are in fact 29,000 registered sex offenders on MySpace.
 My apologies to AG Roy Cooper of North Carolina for saying that he pulled that number out of thin air.
 Mr. Cooper’s New England counterpart, Connecticut AG Richard Blumenthal, is stating that the number was provided to him by top MySpace officials.
 MySpace is still declining to comment.

-If there are 29,000 registered sex offenders on MySpace that are stupid enough to use their real names I can only imagine how many are on there that are flying below the radar.
+If there are 29,000 registered sex offenders on MySpace that are stupid enough to use their real names, I can only imagine how many are on there that are flying below the radar.
 Not to mention the predators that are on there that have never been caught.

 However, I still don’t think that more legislation is the answer.
 What is needed is more vigilant parenting.
 Parents need more education on how to navigate MySpace and how to check up on their kids’ MySpaces.